 - The option is limited to elective courses outside requirements for the major or minor and outside LinC requirements.

 - Students declare their intention to take the Pass/No Credit option for a course at the time of registration, but in no case may they indicate this option later than the end of the first five calendar days of the fall and/or spring terms.
 Instructor permission must be sent, in writing, to the Office of the Registrar.

 - A grade of P is assigned if the course is passed.
 A grade of NC (No Credit) is assigned if the course is failed.
 In neither case will the grade be computed in the term or cumulative GPA or the average in the major field.

-- A student who elects to take the course on a Pass/No Credit basis is permitted to change to a graded basis at any time during the term up to the official withdrawal deadline, normally before the last four weeks of a term, by submitting to the registrar a Change of Roster form signed by the teacher of the course.
+- A student who elects to take the course on a Pass/No Credit basis is permitted to change to a graded basis at any time during the term up to the official withdrawal deadline, normally before the last four weeks of a term, by submitting an email to the course instructor and Office of the Registrar.
 Under no circumstances, however, is a student permitted to change from a graded basis to Pass/No Credit after the first five calendar days of the term.